rust-lang/rfcs/text/2873-inline-asm.md

 By default the compiler will always choose the name that refers to the full register size (e.g. `rax` on x86-64, `eax` on x86, etc).

-This default can be overriden by using modifiers on the template string operands, just like you would with format strings:
+This default can be overridden by using modifiers on the template string operands, just like you would with format strings:

 ```rust
 let mut x: u16 = 0xab;